icodewith-ai/icodewithai-code/content/blog/vibe-coder-advocate-to-support-next-gen-builders.md

 +++
-title = "We Need a 'Vibe Coder Advocate' Person to Support the Next Generation of Builders" date = "2025-08-07T08:57:44-07:00" author = "marcelo-lewin" draft = false
+title = "We Need a 'Vibe Coder Advocate' to Support the Next Generation of Builders" date = "2025-08-07T08:57:44-07:00" author = "marcelo-lewin" draft = false